-Nathaniel Galloway or "Than" to his friends was a trapper and part time prospector from Vernal.
-He may have been floating on the Green River as early as 1891 and his resume included a float from Green River, WY through the Grand Canyon to Needles, CA during 1896-1897 and the first known voyage down the Yampa River with his son in the spring of 1909.
+His friends called him "Than," and Nathaniel Galloway was a trapper and part time prospector from Vernal who may have been traveling on the Green River as early as 1891.
+Over the years, his resume included a journey from Green River, WY through the Grand Canyon to Needles, CA during 1896-1897, along with the first known voyage down the Yampa River with his son in the spring of 1909.

-However, his most well-known adventure was guiding the Galloway/Stone expedition on a repeat of his earlier exploit down the Green all the way through the Grand Canyon.
-Galloway caught the attention of Julius Stone a wealthy financier from Ohio while working for the Hoskaninni Mining Company in 1899, who eventually proposed they take this trip of a life time, the first known descent of the Green and Colorado Rivers for pure sport, though some historians ascribe this feat to George Flavell.
+However, his most well-known adventure was guiding the Galloway/Stone expedition, repeating his earlier trip down the Green, all the way through the Grand Canyon.
+Galloway first caught the attention of Julius Stone, a wealthy financier from Ohio, while working for the Hoskaninni Mining Company in 1899.
+Stone had the idea for trip of a life time: make the first known descent of the Green and Colorado Rivers for pure sport, though some historians ascribe this feat to George Flavell.

-On September 12, 1909, Stone and Galloway, set out from Green River WY in four boats, accompanied by C. C. Sharp, Seymour Dubendorff, and Raymond Cogswell the expedition’s photographer and likey Stone’s brother in law.
-Galloway oversaw the construction of these boats that were built to specification based on his earlier designs.
-Unlike John Wesley Powell’s bulky craft his boats were flat bottomed and maneuverable allowing the party to run rapids more easily.
+On September 12, 1909, Stone and Galloway, set out from Green River WY in four boats, accompanied by C. C. Sharp, Seymour Dubendorff, and Raymond Cogswell, the expedition’s photographer and likely Stone’s brother in law.
+Galloway oversaw the construction of these boats that were built to specification based on earlier designs of his.
+Unlike John Wesley Powell’s bulky craft, Stone's boats were flat bottomed and maneuverable.
+This allowed the party to run rapids more easily.

-Many of the rapids in the Canyon of Lodore proved difficult for the inexperienced oarsmen so the boats were unloaded and portaged around while Galloway ran the rapids on his own.
-The expedition marveled at the beauty of the canyons including Steamboat Rock and stopped for a fishing trip at Jones Creek where they caught 98 fish.
+Despite the improved watercraft, many of the rapids in the Canyon of Lodore proved difficult for the inexperienced oarsmen.
+They often unloaded the boats and portaged around while Galloway ran the rapids on his own.
+The expedition marveled at the beauty of the canyons including Steamboat Rock and stopped for a fishing trip at Jones Creek, where they claimed to catch 98 fish.

-The expedition completed their voyage on November 19, 1909 in just over five weeks.
-This was a very fast time and the party only encountered minor problems along the way when Dubendorff flipped his boat in a rapid that still bears his name.
-It was probably the first voyage where most of the rapids were run instead of lusing ropes to "line" the boats through the rapids, as they had been in the past.
-Galloway was also consulted by many later adventurers such as the Kolb Expedition because of his boat building style.
+The expedition completed their voyage on November 19, 1909.
+Completing the journey in only five weeks was a very fast time, and the party only encountered minor problems along the way when Dubendorff flipped his boat in a rapid that still bears his name.
+The voyage was perhaps the the first time most of the rapids were run instead of lusing ropes to "line" the boats through the rapids, as they had been in the past.
+Later adventurers, such as the Kolb brothers, consulted Galloway because of his boat building style.

-Impressively, Galloway’s most impressive achievement was probably the way he navigated rivers.
-Instead of rowing with his back to the rapid as Powell had done in the past, he simply turned around and rowed stern first into rapids allowing him to look straight on into danger and to have great control over the boat.
-This simple change revolutionized river running and laid the foundation for how it is done to this day.
+Galloway’s longest-lasting contribution was probably the way he navigated rivers.
+Instead of rowing with his back to the rapids as Powell had done, he turned around and rowed stern first into rapids.
+This allowed him to see a particular rapid's challenges head-on and have increased control over the boat.
+Though a simple change, it revolutionized river running and laid the foundation for current rafting techniques.